• About Me

 New York, Travel 4 Comments

-:: Guest blog post by Andy Hong :: It is certainly no longer a secret and in fact, walking the Brooklyn Bridge has become a massive tourist attraction.
+:: Guest blog post by Andy Hong :: Last updated: May 31, 2026 It is certainly no longer a secret and in fact, walking the Brooklyn Bridge has become a massive tourist attraction.
 Walking the bridge is very much worth the time invested, as you won’t find a stone bridge on this scale anywhere.
 It’s probably not as long as you think – the walking distance is less than a mile.
 Conditions can be rough if it is windy (that is cold).
-The views are fantastic down to the New York Harbor, the downtown and mid-town skylines, and upriver to the Manhattan Bridge and Brooklyn. […]
+The views are fantastic down to the New York Harbor, the downtown and mid-town skylines, and upriver to […]

 Read More